-Jukka Viinanen, born 1948, was elected the Chairman of the Board of Directors.
+- Jukka Viinanen, born 1948, was re-elected the Chairman of the Board of Directors.
 His main occupation is chairman of the board of directors.
-Mr. Viinanen holds a Master of Science degree in Engineering.

-Mikael von Frenckell, born 1947, was elected the Vice Chairman of the Board of Directors.
+Mr. Viinanen holds a Master of Science degree in Engineering. - Mikael von Frenckell, born 1947, was re-elected the Vice Chairman of the Board of Directors.
 His main occupation is chairman of the board of directors.
-Mr. von Frenckell holds a Master of Science degree in Social Sciences.
+Mr. von Frenckell holds a Master of Science degree in Social Sciences. - Lone Fønss Schrøder, born 1960, was elected as a new member of Board of Directors.

-Erkki Pehu-Lehtonen, born 1950, was elected a member of Board of Directors.
-His main occupation is to act as a board professional.
-Mr. Pehu-Lehtonen holds a Master of Science degree in Mechanical Engineering.

-Pia Rudengren, born 1965, was elected a member of the Board of Directors.
 Her main occupation is to act as a board professional.
-Ms. Rudengren holds a Master of Science degree in Business Administration and Economics.

-Friederike Helfer, born 1976, was elected a member of the Board of Directors.
+Ms. Fønss Schrøder holds a Master of Science degree in Accounting. - Friederike Helfer, born 1976, was re-elected a member of the Board of Directors.
 She is a Partner at Cevian Capital.
 Ms. Helfer holds a Master of Science degree in Real Estate Development as well as a Diplom-Ingenieur degree in Urban Planning.
-She is a CFA charterholder.

-Pekka Lundmark, born 1963, was elected a member of the Board of Directors.
+She is a CFA charterholder. - Pekka Lundmark, born 1963, was re-elected a member of the Board of Directors.
 Mr. Lundmark is the President and CEO of Konecranes Plc.
-Mr. Lundmark holds a Master of Science degree in Engineering.

-Rogério Ziviani, born 1956, was elected a member of the Board of Directors.
+Mr. Lundmark holds a Master of Science degree in Engineering. - Erkki Pehu-Lehtonen, born 1950, was re-elected a member of Board of Directors.
 His main occupation is to act as a board professional.
-Mr. Ziviani holds a Bachelor of Science degree in Business Management and a Master of Science degree in Business Administration.
+Mr. Pehu-Lehtonen holds a Master of Science degree in Mechanical Engineering. - Rogério Ziviani, born 1956, was re-elected a member of the Board of Directors.
+His main occupation is to act as a board professional.
+Mr. Ziviani holds a Bachelor of Science degree in Business Management and a Master of Science degree in Business Administration. - Eija Lahti-Jäntti, born 1963, was invited by the Board as the personnel representative to act as an invited expert.
+Her main occupation is Customer Services Coordinator at Valmet Technologies Oy.

+All Board members were independent of the company and independent of the company's significant shareholders except for Friederike Helfer, who was assessed as not independent of a significant shareholder.
+In 2014 the Board convened ten times, with an average attendance rate of 94%.